Blendify/blender-manual/blender_docs/manual/compositing/types/converter/math.rst

 .. note:: Function f(x)

-   An algebraic function is made up of primitive mathematical operations (add, subtract, multiply, sine, cosine, etc) that operate on an input value to provide the desired output value.
+   An algebraic function is made up of primitive mathematical operations (add, subtract, multiply, sine, cosine, etc.) that operate on an input value to provide the desired output value.

 `Spreadsheet showing a function